Some people consider Triumph to be expensive, others believe they offer value for money. Here’s what I found after doing some price comparisons….

 Ducati And Triumph Scrambler Price Comparison

 |Torque||65 lb-ft||81 lb-ft|

 These two are the flagship scramblers for their manufacturer.
-There’s $500 difference in the price but you get the slightly bigger engine and a fistful of extra torque for your money.
+There’s $500 difference in the price but you get the slightly bigger engine and a fistful of extra torque for your money with the Triumph offering.

 You also get 5 ride modes, one of which is for your own personal favourite setup.

 On paper, however, the Triumph outshines its Italian opponent in almost every aspect.Ride Apart direct comparison of the Triumph Scrambler 1200XC and the Ducati 1100 Pro